Welcome to the 2025 American Criterium Cup

 That speed, which comes from the thin dry air of Boise paired with the wide sweeping turns of the course, makes Boise one of the most difficult courses to create a breakaway that will stick.
 This makes the race the ultimate sprinters classic among the ACC events.
 While it isn’t a guarantee, the final sprint and battle between the leadout trains is one of the standout spectacles of the entire series.

-Chicago Grit – Saturday, July 27 – Chicago, Illinois
+Chicago Grit – Fulton Market Grand Prix, Sunday, July 27 – Chicago, Illinois

 Chicago grit is a new name for one of the most well-established criterium series in the country, the Intelligentsia Cup.
 With 10 races around the greater Chicago area, the series offers a second of two big race opportunities in the Midwest to race for over a week around one centralized city.
 To add to the charm, Chicago serves as the largest city on the ACC circuit which gives the racing trip the ability to be more with opportunities to explore the city during off-hours over the ten days of racing around the city.